guitargeek/humblebundle-backup/README.md

 You can check which files are still missing in you target directory, for example for downloading the missing files manually, by passing "--list-missing-files-only" as a commandline argument.
+You can also speed the process up by disabling the check for correct local filesizes for redownloading files in case of wrong filesize by passing "--no-filesize-check".

 Have fun!